-Yonder Mountain String Band announced a lineup change on Tuesday.
+Yonder Mountain String Band announced a lineup change this week.
 Mandolinist Jacob Jolliff will be leaving the band at the end of this year.
 His final show will be Yonder Mountain’s New Year’s Eve show at the Wheeler Opera House in Aspen, CO.
+Nick Piccininni

 In a statement, the band wrote, “As of January 1, 2020, we will be saying farewell to our brother and fellow musician, Jacob Jolliff.
 This comes to you as a deeply considered decision.
 We are grateful for the music, the memories and friendship we forged with Jake and are in full support of his future endeavors with The Jacob Jolliff Band.
 We hope to join forces with them down the road.“